HSF/hsf.github.io/organization/_posts/2022/2022-03-31-coordination.md

 ### Software Training

 - Software Carpentry workshop held on 28-30 of March ([link to Indico](https://indico.cern.ch/event/1112526/)).
-  - 58 participants registered. ~30 participants attending live.
+  - 58 participants registered. ~30 participants attended live.
   - Carpentries instructors covering the basics (Bash, Git, Python)
   - HEP community instructors for ROOT (E. Saavedra, V. Padulano and J. Rembser) and Uproot (J. Pivarski).
   - We will discuss the pre and post surveys and the aftermath in the next HSF Training meeting on Monday.